SSOHEB/SSOHEB/README.md

-# Hi, I'm Soheb
+# hello there

 Computer Science Student | Backend Engineer in Progress

-I'm currently learning Go by reading the OpenTelemetry Collector codebase, understanding its architecture, and preparing to contribute.
+I'm currently learning Go by reading the OpenTelemetry Collector codebase, understanding its architecture.